arjit-32/Computer-Science-Primer/src/content/blog/built-a-compiler.md

 2. **Errors?
 They Excite Me Now.**

-In sudoLang, I didn’t even bother giving useful message.
+In hindilang, I didn’t even bother giving useful message.
 Debugging feels less like a headache and more like a feature.
 Wow, atleast the language tells me where mistake might be !

 3. **The Better You Understand Your Language, The Better You Write.**